jeffhgs/tfrocketchat/README.md

 | AWS_DEFAULT_REGION | An AWS region, such as "us-west-2"|
 | STAGE | A user-defined string, such as "prod", "dev", etc.  STAGE becomes the name of your .tfvars configuration file. |

-For the purpose of this README, these environment values will be denoted in the way that shell denotes variable substitution, e.g. $STAGE.

 Copy the sample configuration file:

     cp rocketchat.example_tfvars $STAGE.tfvars